open-metadata/OpenMetadata/openmetadata-docs/content/sdk/python/index.md

 ### 1. Initialize OpenMetadata
 OpenMetadata is the class holding the connection to the API and handling the requests.
 We can instantiate this by passing the proper configuration to reach the server API:

+Please make sure you get a the ingestion-bot or another bot JWT token.
+You can access bots page by going to Settings page.

 ```python
 from metadata.ingestion.ometa.ometa_api import OpenMetadata
 from metadata.generated.schema.entity.services.connections.metadata.openMetadataConnection import (